Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Skat in Classical Game Theory

-In order to make it comparable to other games and efforts that have been taken to solve them, we will classify Skat among them.
-Fig.~\ref{graphic_games} provides a rough characterization of games in combinatorial, strategical and fortune.
-While chess and other purely combinatorial board games are mostly complex because of the \textit{de facto} unlimited amount of moves, the difficulty in certain card games derives from another origin -- namely the lack of perfect information.
-The game is only partially observable, and reasoning has to be done in the so-called belief-space, the set of all possible worlds.
-One option besides sampling is $\alpha\mu$~\cite{DBLP:conf/ijcai/LiZCV22}, some of its refinements~\cite{isaim}, or to work with $\alpha\beta$-search for {AND-OR} graphs with partially ordered values~\cite{DBLP:conf/ijcai/LiZCV22}.
+To make Skat comparable to other games and to previous efforts to solve them, Skat is classified accordingly.
+Fig.~\ref{graphic_games} provides a rough characterization of games in terms of combinatorial, strategic, and fortune aspects.
+While chess and other purely combinatorial board games are complex mainly because of the \textit{de facto} unlimited number of moves, the difficulty in certain card games has a different origin, namely the lack of perfect information.
+The game is only partially observable, and reasoning has to be performed in the so-called belief space, the set of all possible worlds.
+Besides sampling, one option is $\alpha\mu$ search~\cite{DBLP:conf/ijcai/LiZCV22}, including some of its refinements~\cite{isaim}, or $\alpha\beta$ search for {AND-OR} graphs with partially ordered values~\cite{DBLP:conf/ijcai/LiZCV22}.

-In order to know what kind of problem has to be solved, we have to understand, first of all, what exactly we consider the \textit{solution} of the game and what precisely has to be maximized.
-Disregarding some peculiarities as the bidding process and the putting of the Skat (for simplicity), a game consists of 30 cards being played in a certain order.
-The number of permutations of this 30 cards gives an upper bound for the possible games that have to be computed, but it shrinks down a lot due to the game rules that disallow many of those permutations.
-The solution of the game would be a permutation of cards, that is allowed by the rules and that leads to the highest value for the payoff function of the game (see later), while being in a stable equilibrium with all the players being satisfied with their respective choices according to the expectation value.
+To determine what kind of problem has to be solved, it is first necessary to clarify what exactly is meant by a \textit{solution} of the game and what precisely has to be maximized.
+Disregarding some peculiarities such as the bidding process and Skat putting, for simplicity, a game consists of 30 cards being played in a certain order.
+The number of permutations of these 30 cards gives an upper bound for the possible games that have to be computed, but it is greatly reduced by the rules, which disallow many of those permutations.
+A solution of the game would be a card permutation that is allowed by the rules and leads to the highest value of the payoff function, while being in a stable equilibrium in which all players are satisfied with their respective choices according to the expectation value.

-That means, the major limiting factor for the computation of the solution is the tree search.
-More precisely it is the number of winning paths for all possible distributions that leads to a huge combinatorial problem.
-According to our estimations it would take up to 8.7 Mio. years to compute all these paths classically and therefore we suggest to make use of new computation technologies in order to tackle this part separately.
+The major limiting factor in computing such a solution is therefore the tree search.
+More precisely, the number of winning paths for all possible distributions leads to a large combinatorial problem.
+According to the estimates below, computing all these paths classically would take up to 8.7 million years.
+Therefore, new computing technologies are suggested to tackle this part separately.